You hear me say it all the time:

 0-4 You might need a tweak or two to achieve optimal efficiency, but you’re almost there.
 Good job.

 5-7 Slow it down.
-Step back, try my tips for becoming efficient, and establish better work and life balance before it gets out of hand.
+Step back, try our tips for becoming efficient, and establish a better work-life balance before it gets out of hand.

 8-10 Take a break right now — you, my friend, are working too hard and suffering from a lack of balance.
 It’s time to reassess and become efficient for better business and a happier life.